~ Nationality: Australia ~

 For the video, Caroline speaks the prose-poetic text in a downbeat drawl, layered in a call-and-response fashion by sound engineer Jeffrey Zhang.
 This heightens the sense of thoughts rolling over each other and subjects changing as if melting in mid-sentence.
 Film-maker Patrick Zoerner brings together a series of slowly dissolving images that provide a poetic visual space for the voice to take centre stage.

 Cultural Submissions can be read on the page at Verita La.
 It is from Siarad, a collection of Caroline’s poetry and prose published by ES-PRESS in 2020.
-The video was part of an interesting program curated by Jacqui Malins for the 2021 Poetic City event in Canberra.
+The video was part of an interesting program curated by Jacqui Malens for the 2021 Poetic City event in Canberra.

 Moving Poems has previously featured three other videos from Caroline’s writing.